 For measurement of economic capital-related aspects of underwriting risk, the Company employs a proprietary internal model, for measurement of economic capital-related aspects of other risk types, the Company uses the Standard Formula under Solvency II.
-This "Partial Internal Model" has been assessed and approved for use by the College of Supervisors.
+This "Partial Internal Model" has been assessed and approved for use by the College of Supervisors and the Company regularly liaises with the College to ensure ongoing acceptability of the model.